 - About Somojo

-Somojo is a web radio station for independent and unsigned music.
+Somojo is a promotional website for independent and unsigned music.

 - How does Somojo work?